Dental Hygiene Associate of Science Degree

 The Dental Hygiene program at Savannah Technical College offers a sequence of courses that prepares students for positions in the dental profession.
 Learning opportunities develop academic, technical, and professional knowledge and skills required for job acquisition, retention, and advancement.
 Registered and licensed dental hygienists work in a variety of professional settings.
 The public is most familiar with dental hygienists in the private dental office, where they perform numerous critical services designed to detect and prevent diseases of the mouth.
 These include oral prophylaxis; examining the head, neck, and oral areas for signs of disease; educating patients about oral hygiene; taking and/or developing radiographs; and applying fluoride and/or sealants.
 In this setting, registered dental hygienists play a vital role in protecting the oral health of the American public.
 Program graduates receive an Associate of Science in Dental Hygiene.

 The Dental Hygiene program starts one (1) cohort each academic year.
 Meeting the minimal program requirements does not guarantee acceptance in the program.
-For additional information on program requirements, click on the link below or contact the department head for the Dental Hygiene program.
+For additional information on program requirements, contact the department of the Dental Hygiene for an Information Packet.

 Note: Students may be required to successfully pass criminal background check and drug screen analysis before placement in clinical settings.

 This program requires the ACCUPLACER® college placement test and High School Diploma or GED.
 Minimum Required Age of 18.

 ACCUPLACER® minimum scores: Reading Comprehension 64, Sentence Skills 70, Elementary Algebra 57

 *DUE TO COVID-19 OUR TESTING POLICY HAS BEEN TEMPORARILY UPDATED.
 PLEASE REFER TO THE TESTING CENTER'S PAGE FOR ADDITIONAL INFORMATION.